Some early Xanadu publicity activities included a press party at

 counting the promotional T-shirts, buttons and sweaters that were sent to selected radio stations as giveaways.

-Back then, Marvel usually use the ‘Super Special’ format for comics based on current movies (or ‘Marvelized’ as Marvel Zombies would
+then, Marvel usually use the ‘Super Special’ format for comics based on current movies (or ‘Marvelized’ as Marvel Zombies would put

-put it).
+it).
 The first part of this magazine was the Xanadu comic itself with the ‘Stan Lee Presents...Xanadu!’ introduction.
-The writer was
+The writer was Marvel

-Marvel veteran J. M. DeMatteis and the artists responsible for the artwork included Bill Sienkiewicz, Howard Chaykin and Peter Kuper,
+veteran J. M. DeMatteis and the artists responsible for the artwork included Bill Sienkiewicz, Howard Chaykin and Peter Kuper, all of

 that Marvel was contracted at the last minute might have a lot to do with how the comic turned out.
 The final product is an interesting yet